yousefelassal/quote-cron/README.md

 > Our virtues and our failings are inseparable, like force and matter.
 When they separate, man is no more.

 > When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.

+> Before you can inspire with emotion, you must be swamped with it yourself.
+Before you can move their tears, your own must flow.
+To convince them, you must yourself believe.